gfdatascience/getting_and_cleaning_data/README.md

 ## A stepwise description of the project

--Step 1: Download the Data getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip from  accessing the data link above.
+* Step 1: Download the Data getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip from  accessing the data link above.

--Step 2: The zip file is generated in the R users working direcoty.
+* Step 2: The zip file is generated in the R users working direcoty.
 A directory by the name of
 "UCI HAR dataset" is created.

--Step 3: Change the R working directory to UCI HAR dataset.
+* Step 3: Change the R working directory to UCI HAR dataset.

--Step 4: Run the script run_analysis.R in RStudio until the command prompt is returned and the script is terminated.
+* Step 4: Run the script run_analysis.R in RStudio until the command prompt is returned and the script is terminated.

 The following steps take place within the script:
 * Merges the training and the test sets to create one data set;